Tonyenike/OPgg-aggregator/README.md

 Directions for use:

-`python opggscorecalculator.py [options] -u [user1] -u [user2] -u [user3]` ...
+`python opggscorecalculator.py [options] -u [summoner-name-1] -u [summoner-name-2] -u [summoner-name-3]` ...

-If no users are specified, then by default, the aggregator will calculate the OPgg scores of the following users:
+If no users are specified, then by default, the aggregator will calculate the OPgg scores of the following summoners:
 * MAN OF INTELLECT
 * Commandments
 * MunichMonster